-- It is the mid-second trimester to early third trimester i.e., 18 to 29 weeks.
+- Gestational age: mid-second trimester to early third trimester, i.e., 18 to 29 weeks.

 - It is the early stage of placental maturation.

-- The chorionic plate is a well-defined unbroken line which may have fine undulation.
+- The chorionic plate is a well-defined unbroken line which may have fine undulations.

-- The placental substance contains a few echogenic areas that are randomly dispersed.
+- The placental substance contains a few echogenic areas that are randomly scattered.

-- It is the late third trimester, i.e., beyond 30 weeks.
+- Gestational age: Late third trimester, i.e., beyond 30 weeks.